argiepiano/playerrecorder3/README.md

 # PlayerRecorder3

-Just a simple demo of [Web MIDI API](https://webaudio.github.io/web-midi-api/) (runs only in Chrome 46+.
-Doesn't run on iOS).
+Just a simple demo of [Web MIDI API](https://webaudio.github.io/web-midi-api/)

+It runs only in Chrome 46+.
+Doesn't run on iOS.
+May run on Opera, but have not tested.

 Includes a simple MIDI recorder.

-Capable of downloading the file as Standard MIDI File.
+Capable of downloading content of recording as Standard MIDI File type 1.